-The Town was successful in obtaining a permanent easement from the Georgetown Little League for a from the railroad trail to Parsons connector Lane/Ingramtown Road.
+The Town was successful in obtaining a permanent easement from the Georgetown Little League for a from the railroad trail to connector Parsons Lane/Ingramtown Road.
 This will afford connectivity from the street network to the Georgetown to Lewes Trail.
-After discussions with DelDOT, the design for the Phase 8 section will continue and construction is anticipated in Fall 2021, coinciding with the Georgetown East Gateway GEORGETOWN Improvements (see EAST GATEWAY IMPROVEMENTS on page 3-12).
+After discussions with DelDOT, the design for the Phase 8 section will continue and construction is anticipated in Fall 2021, coinciding with the Georgetown East Gateway EAST Improvements (see GEORGETOWN GATEWAY IMPROVEMENTS on page 3-12).

-DELAWARE RAIL-TRAIL MASTER PLANS4
+DELAWARE RAIL-TRAIL MASTER PLANS